Free and Fast Shipping Free & Fast Shipping

 What are the Hazards of Ground Faults?

-Ground faults pose several significant hazards, putting both people and property at risk.
+What is a ground fault? it pose several significant hazards, putting both people and property at risk.
 Continue reading to see what potential risks and dangers you might face when ground faults are not detected and fixed right away.

 • Electrical Shock: This is the most prominent danger associated with ground faults.
 When a ground fault occurs, electricity deviates from its intended path and seeks an alternative route back to the ground.
 This can happen through a person's body if they come into contact with a live wire, grounded surface, or appliance with faulty wiring.
 The severity of the shock depends on various factors, including the amount of current, the duration of contact, and the path the current takes through the body.
 In severe cases, electrical shock can lead to muscle contractions, cardiac arrest, and even death.